Completing the prototype of Mailhandler

 php /drupal_root/core/scripts/run-tests.sh --browser --url http://drupal.domain --module mailhandler_d8

-By adding --module we set the module we want to run tests from.
-In case we want to test a specific test or even a test method we could use --class parameter.
+we set the module we want to run tests from.
+In case we want to test a specific test or even a test method we could use --class

 How to run tests through command line is explained on the official documentation page.